• Skip to primary navigation

 Jump to Recipe Jump to Video Pin Recipe

-Not only is this soup pretty to look at, but it's delicious.
+Not only is this soup beautiful to look at, it's absolutely delicious.

 One of the best parts of this delicious roasted vegetable soup is that I use frozen butternut squash, which is available year-round at Whole Foods.
 This makes it easy to prepare with minimal effort.